qrn99/nancyqiu.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

 Hi!
-I am **Nancy Qiu**, a Ph.D. student in Mathematics and Science Education ([MSED](https://sci.sdsu.edu/crmse/msed/home.html)) at San Diego State University ([SDSU](https://www.sdsu.edu/)) and UC San Diego ([UCSD](https://ucsd.edu/)).
+I am **Nancy** Ruo Ning Qiu, a Ph.D. student in Mathematics and Science Education ([MSED](https://sci.sdsu.edu/crmse/msed/home.html)) at San Diego State University ([SDSU](https://www.sdsu.edu/)) and UC San Diego ([UCSD](https://ucsd.edu/)).
 My research spans inquiry-oriented mathematics education, mathematical modeling, and design-based research, with a focus on equity, collaboration, and student thinking.

-Currently, I contribute to **NSF-funded projects** exploring how upper-division mathematics courses can better support future high school teachers.
+Currently, I contribute to a [**NSF-funded project**]() by exploring how upper-division mathematics courses can better support future secondary school teachers with Dr. Chris Rasmussen, Dr. Nick Fortune, and Dr. Deb Carney.
 I also work with Dr. [Steven Dow](https://spdow.ucsd.edu/) at [ProtoLab](https://protolab.ucsd.edu/) UCSD, where I explore crowdsourcing workflows to support collective intelligence.

 I received an Honours B.Sc. in Mathematics and its Application in Teaching, Statistics, and Computer Science from the [University of Toronto](https://www.utoronto.ca/), and completed an M.Sc. in Applied Mathematics at the [University of British Columbia](https://www.ubc.ca/).